Raviteja1101/MODULE_3_TEAM_42/PROJECT_2/1_Requirements/README.md

 ## SWOT ANALYSIS
 ### STRENGTH:
 * There is no need of human interaction with car Status with different features is provided.
-* "Easy usage of features with a user press button which designed user friendly.
+* Easy usage of features with a user press button which designed user friendly.
-* Security and convenience
+* Security and convenience.

 ### WEAKNESS:
 * We can operate within limited Range.